karayabin/universe-snapshot/universe/Ling/Light_Kit_Store/doc/pages/conception-notes.md

 It can do the following (amongst other things):

-- retrieve information about items from the database
+- retrieve information about items from the (store) database
 - handle the payment process (making sure that the payment was successful)
 - provide the purchased item as a zip file
 - install the zip file on the client website (our planet needs to be installed on the **client website** for that)